Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Evaluation

 \section{Evaluation}

 This section evaluates the performance and generalization capabilities of our LLM-based shuttling compiler.
 We fine-tuned several LLMs using shuttling examples from both the linear architecture and the branched one-dimensional architecture with junctions, and then assessed how well the resulting models generate valid and efficient shuttling schedules.
 The evaluation includes multiple benchmark circuits compiled for the two architectures seen during training as well as three previously unseen layouts, shown in \autoref{fig:evaluation-traps}.
-The following subsections describe the experimental setup and present the results.
+The following subsections describe the experimental setup, present the results, and discuss scalability and limitations.